 Department of Music

 Office: FA 307

-Bio: Elyse Kahler is an Adjunct Assistant Professor at The University of Texas at Arlington.
+Bio: Elyse Kahler is the Composition Studies Coordinator and an Adjunct Assistant Professor at The University of Texas at Arlington.
 Dr. Kahler writes for a variety of ensembles and levels, and has particular interests in fun and engaging music for middle school students and inspiring music for the modern church.
-Recent projects include a commission from the Lubbock Chorale (Parallax) with text by Allison Boye, Height Difference Duo (The Hobbit and the Elf), Freedom to Be for The Phoenix Project, From the Ashes, and Perspectives, a chamber work with dance and film in collaboration with Anne Wharton.
-Dr. Kahler is also passionate about music composition pedagogy and is currently researching methods to discuss the creative process with composition students.
+Recent projects include a commission from Tyler ISD for a scaled orchestra piece that beginners to seniors can play together, Forging Canyons for the International Clarinet Association conference, and Perspectives, a chamber work with dance and film in collaboration with Anne Wharton.
+A Thread of Hope for piano, a piece about climate change, was performed as part of Ann DuHamel's Prayers for a Feverish Planet project.
+Dr. Kahler research interests include methods to discuss the creative process with composition students and popular music analysis, specifically how unclear lyrics inform formal labels.
 During the summers, Dr. Kahler teaches music theory at the Interlochen Arts Camp in Interlochen, MI.
 For more information, please visit www.elysekahler.com